docelic/amber-introduction/README.md

 amber db version
 ```

-However, beware:
+But, beware:

-Before these commands would work, you need to configure access to the database.
+Before these commands will work, you will need to take care of a couple things.

+First, configure access to the database.
 For PostgreSQL, this is done by doing something like this:

 ```shell
 $ sudo su - postgres